scottnonnenberg/blog/pages/posts/2013-10-07-how-not-to-do-customer-service-credit-card-edition.md

 > With kind regards,
 > Your car2go Team

-Okay, so that’s a bit general, but I’m pretty sure what happened.
+Okay, so that's a bit general, but I'm pretty sure what happened.
 Something to do with my payment information.
 As soon as I read it I hit the car2go site and update my billing information.
 Later that day, I miss a bus and attempt to use car2go.
 Nope!
 The account is still locked.
-I start to call customer service, but a bus arrives and I’m on my way.
+I start to call customer service, but a bus arrives and I'm on my way.

 Four days later, I get this message: